Beliavsky/Fortran-Tools/README.md

 [M_system](https://github.com/urbanjost/M_system): module that allows Fortran to call commonly available C routines that perform basic system operations like creating and deleting files and directories, changing and querying file permits, getting basic ID and process information, ... and other POSIX system requests, by urbanjost

+[mwrap](https://github.com/zgimbutas/mwrap): interface generation system in the spirit of SWIG or matwrap, by Zydrunas Gimbutas et al. From a set of augmented MATLAB script files, MWrap will generate a MEX gateway to desired C/C++/Fortran function calls and MATLAB function files to access that gateway.

 [namelist_python](https://github.com/leifdenby/namelist_python): Fortran namelist parser in Python, by Leif Denby et al.

 [nml](https://github.com/jsta/nml): R package for parsing Fortran namelist files, by Jem Stachelek et al.